Our mission: To preserve, promote, improve and strengthen public schools for both current and future generations of students.

 ★★★★★

 Protections for Taxpayers: New York does not allow for-profits to run schools anymore, except for schools grandfathered in before the law changed.
-Related-party transactions are not allowed.
-However, New York allows EMO/CMO owners or trustees to serve on its charter board or be employees.
+Related-party transactions are allowed if disclosed.
+New York allows EMO/CMO owners or trustees to serve on its charter board or be employees.

 North Carolina

-There are 206 charter schools.
-59 charter schools with enrollment have closed.
+There are 211 charter schools.
+64 charter schools with enrollment have closed.
+The charter churn rate (closed/ever open) is 23%.

 ★★★★★